 Our scientists in foundation stage will begin to question and explore the world through hands on experiences and communicating what they observe.

-Children in Key Stage 1 and 2 will have a blocks of Science throughout the year.
+Children in Key Stage 1 and 2 will have blocks of Science throughout the year.
 Each focused topic begins with a question being posed to the children; we believe this will encourage discussion and highlight children’s previous knowledge and misconceptions.
 This will allow us to tailor the learning to suit the needs of the class and encourage progression in their learning.
-Each topic is also linked to a scientist who has worked within that field which supports children’s understanding of science as a career.
+Each topic is also linked to a scientist who has worked within that field; this supports children’s understanding of science as a career.
 The scientists are carefully selected to reflect our school community and provide great role models.

 Within each topic, children are ‘working scientifically’ and expanding their scientific vocabulary and subject knowledge.
 They develop key skills such as collecting data, pattern seeking identifying and classifying.
 Through completing practical enquiries and exploring ideas children are given the opportunity to develop a strong core skill set including: predicting, experimenting and evaluating.
 Within the children’s learning they are encouraged to work collaboratively and communicate their ideas effectively whilst using a range of scientific language.

 An essential aspect of Science is its practical nature.
 Alongside practical enquiries, classes will take part in trips, for example to the Natural History Museum and Hackney City Farm, and may be involved in Science workshops delivered by organisations visiting the school to stimulate further learning.

 Click on the link below to see which topics are taught each year.

 www.saps.org.uk/primary —A range of different investigations and explanation of terms.

 www.hubblesite.org/the_telescope – Excellent images of stars and galaxies